Self-Care and It’s Importance in Recovery

 Sometimes, taking care of ourselves can be the hardest thing to do.
 However, with compassion, patience, and practice, self-care can easily become a new healthy habit.
 This article discusses self-care throughout and beyond addiction recovery.

 What is Self-Care?

-Self-care is simply the maintenance of self and making sure you’re taken care of so that you can do the things you need to do.
+Self-care is simply the maintenance of self and ensuring you’re taken care of so you can do what you need.
 Self-care has several components, including caring for yourself physically, emotionally, spiritually, mentally, and socially.

-Going for a jog, getting enough sleep, and making time for friends are all ways to promote positive self-care.
-Some self-care tasks are more difficult than others, however with time and practice, things will start to fall into place.
+For example, going for a jog, getting enough sleep, and making time for friends are all ways to promote positive self-care.

-If we don’t take care of ourselves, no one will; we are responsible for our own well-being.
-This means we must learn healthy self-care techniques in order to obtain or maintain a healthy lifestyle.
+If we don’t take care of ourselves, no one will; we are responsible for our well-being.
+Therefore, we must learn healthy self-care techniques to obtain or maintain a healthy lifestyle.

-Ever had a friend who needed a favor or to talk through something, but you were just too busy or tired to help?
-It happens all the time.
-When we don’t take care of ourselves we have nothing to give others who may need our help.
+Have you ever had a friend who needed a favor or to talk through something, but you were too busy or tired to help?
+Unfortunately, it happens all the time.
+Sadly, when we don’t care for ourselves, we have nothing to give others who may need our help.

 Types of Self-Care